EPA waste data release, June 2020

-Ireland achieved an End-of-Life Vehicle (ELV) reuse and recycling percentage of 85.9% in 2017 and a reuse and recovery rate of 95.17% in 2018, in compliance with current EU targets.
+Ireland achieved an End-of-Life Vehicle (ELV) reuse and recycling rate of 86.37% and a reuse and recovery rate of 95.17% in 2018, in compliance with current EU targets.

-- Ireland achieved a reuse and recycling percentage of 85.9% and a reuse and recovery rate of 95.17% in 2018, which indicates Ireland achieved full compliance with the current ELV Directive targets for the first time in 2018.
+- Ireland achieved a reuse and recycling rate of 86.37% and a reuse and recovery rate of 95.17% in 2018, which indicates Ireland achieved full compliance with the current ELV Directive targets for the first time in 2018.

 What are End-of-Life Vehicles?